Queer Things to Do in Houston, September 29 to October 2, 2022

 Ain’t Misbehavin’ Out @ TUTS Night

-Theatre Under the Stars pays tribute to the music of Fats Waller and the Black artists of the Harlem Renaissance with Ain’t Misbehavin’.
+Theatre Under The Stars pays tribute to the music of Fats Waller and the Black artists of the Harlem Renaissance with Ain’t Misbehavin’.
 The production of this Tony Award-winning musical featuring David LaMarr, who discussed the production with OutSmart, is showing through October 2.
-The [email protected] performance is at 7:30 p.m., followed by a post-show reception hosted by OutSmart and the Broadway Beauty of Texas, Regina Thorne-DuBois.
+The [email protected] performance is at 7:30 p.m., followed by a post-show reception hosted by OutSmart and The Broadway Beauty of Texas, Regina Thorne-DuBois.

 Right Response: Artists Respond to SCOTUS

-Visit Hardy and Nance Studios from 5 to 8 p.m. for the opening reception of Right Response: Artists Respond to SCOTUS.
-There are several artists whose work is featured in the exhibition, including photographer Laura Burlton, who was Visit Houston Texas’s recommendation for an LGBTQ wedding photographer back in 2015.
+Visit Hardy and Nance Studios from 5 to 8 p.m. for the opening reception of the exhibit Right Response: Artists Respond to SCOTUS.
+There are several artists whose work is featured, including photographer Laura Burlton, who was Visit Houston Texas’ recommendation for an LGBTQ wedding photographer back in 2015.

 Mom Jeans Band